open/close all folders

 - At one point in Scrapped Princess, the three main characters pass through the decrepit remains of a skyscraper.
 All that's left is the cement skeleton, but one of them remarks on how unnatural the "rock formations" look.

-- So Ra No Wo To's No Man's Land and the battlefield of Binnenland seen in flashbacks are full of tumble-down skyscrapers and ravaged cities.
+- Sound of the Sky's No Man's Land and the battlefield of Binnenland seen in flashbacks are full of tumble-down skyscrapers and ravaged cities.
 Even though there are glimpses of super-advanced Lost Technology in the show, the urban landscape come across as current day.

 - Tsubasa Reservoir Chronicle has Acid Tokyo, which is Exactly What It Says on the Tin, a future version of Tokyo where unceasing acid rain has made decades look like centuries and the place has begun to become a desert.
 By extension, Clow Country is also this, although there has been has been enough time that only one building remains immediately visible above the sand, and its weathered enough to be unrecognizable.